-Prerequisite: Placement in ENG 100; MATH 50 or Placement in MATH 150 or higher Recommended Prep: FIRE 209

-This course is designed to provide students with the information needed to identify hazardous materials products, containers, and emergencies.
+Prerequisite: Placement in ENG 100; MATH 50 or Placement in MATH 150 or higher Recommended Prep: FIRE 209 This course is designed to provide students with the information needed to identify hazardous the information needed to identify hazardous materials products, containers, and emergencies.
 The information provided will allow students to understand important safety issues dealing with hazardous materials incident management, personal protective equipment selection, Incident Command System functions, site management, and hazard assessment/risk evaluation techniques.
 May be taken on a CR/N basis.
 (3 hrs. lect. per week)